THE LITERAL IDIOMATIC TRANSLATION (LIT)

 Welcome to BelieversHomePage.com!

-The LIT is no longer in its first rough draft form, at least I think so, but has undergone several editing processes which processes may never end.
-From here occasional ongoing editing will continue, for punctuation, spelling, use of correct inflected forms, in-verse alerts to biblical authors' use of ellipsis, zero copulas, indefinite articles, foot notes, passage links and references, and other miscellaneous editing, throughout the life of the work.
+The LIT is now very close to being in final form, but from here occasional ongoing editing will still need to continue; for punctuation, spelling, use of correct inflected forms, in-verse alerts to biblical authors' use of ellipsis, zero copulas, indefinite articles, foot notes, passage links and references, and other miscellaneous editing, throughout the life of the work.

-The very valuable and unique functionality of the LITAGL is that, for each of the about 19,381 individual inflected Greek word forms in the UBS4 text(s), I show exactly how I translated each one of those Greek words into the LIT, using specific English words and phrases based upon a Greek root word's specific inflected form, which form could be made up of any combination of a Greek word's following grammatical components; type, mood, tense, voice, case, gender, person and number.
-These eight points of inflection, or any combination of them, are built directly into a biblical authors' deliberate choice of verbs they chose to use to convey their meanings to their readers.
-No assumption should be made that any of the biblical writers were writing accidentally or unconsciously.
+The very valuable and unique functionality of the LITAGL is that for each of the about 19,381 individual inflected Greek word forms in the UBS4 text(s), I show exactly how I translated each one of those Greek words into the LIT, using specific English words and phrases based upon a Greek root word's essential meaning, and then upon its specific inflected form.

-By showing a reader of the LIT exactly how I translated each and every word out of the UBS4 text(s) into English, a reader can see how a word's root meaning can, and should be, applied across all of its inflected forms (with the possible exception of inflected forms used as figures of speech), which makes it more than abundantly obvious why paraphrases should not be used.
-When a reader can see all of the specific English translations for each and all of a Greek root word's inflected forms, then it's much easier for a reader to see and determine, if and how, any biblical passage, in any Bible translations, has been theologically altered from what is written in the UBS4 text(s).
+By showing a reader of the LIT exactly how I translated each and every word out of the UBS4 text(s) into English, a reader can see how a word's root meaning can, and should be, applied across all of its inflected forms (with the exception of inflected forms used as figures of speech), which standardization of application makes it abundantly obvious why paraphrases should not be used in Bible translations!

-Because the LIT literally quotes the new covenant writers, all of the grammatical, colloquial and idiomatic "flavors" and "colors" of the Greek language used by each of the biblical writers comes through into English for readers to "see" and learn for themselves.
-Jesus' pet words and phrases, Paul's, Peter's, John's and those of the others, all come through into English now with the absence of any triune godhead-related paraphrasing and creative "synonyming", as is heavily used in virtually all other theologically-sculpted/fudged Bible translations.
+Because the LIT literally quotes the NT biblical writers, the idiomatic nuances of their writings come through into English for readers to experience for themselves.
+Jesus' pet words and phrases, Paul's, Peter's, John's and those of the others, all come through into English in the LIT, with the absence of any paraphrasing and creative "synonyming", as is heavily used in virtually all other theologically-sculpted/fudged Bible translations.

 Brother Hal Dekker